One-in-five jobs in Nova Scotia are connected to the ocean

 - The ocean-technology industry accounts for about one-third of total research and development among Nova Scotia businesses

-- Oceans accounts for 15% of provincial GDP
+- Oceans account for 15% of provincial GDP

 - Dalhousie University has 25% of all federal National Sciences and Engineering Council of Canada (NSERC) oceans research grants